 The community might have to create a serious number of new non-agricultural jobs to have their young people return to town after college.
 They might have to actually recruit one of their own to learn to be an entrepreneur to develop the 24-hour child care center.

-The 24-hour child care capability might have to precede the development of some of those new shift labor jobs that the young adults will fill.
+The 24-hour child care capability might have to precede the development of some of those new shift labor jobs that the younger adults will fill.

-If you want to have rural zoning, or you live in a state or regional environment that basically requires you to zone some rural areas, here are some principles to consider.
+For those of you who live in a state or regional environment that basically requires you to zone some or all of your rural areas, here is how to begin to feel better about that.

 Rural zoning can be used as an active agricultural preservation tool if you choose.
 In other words, rather than imposing new regulations on agriculture, you can map all or most or your township, county, or village as an agricultural zoning district that basically requires that all activities be agricultural.

-You could provide that no land can be sold for urban development, and no retail uses other than home-based and agriculture-related sales operations are permitted.
-(Perhaps this latter provision would allow the seed salesman to display a tiny sign.)
+You then could provide that no land zoned agricultural can be sold for urban development, and no retail uses other than home-based and agriculture-related sales operations are permitted.
+Perhaps you could allow the seed salesman to display a tiny sign this way.

-You can say that only farm owner or laborer housing, the "accessory uses" to farm housing (garages, sheds, and so forth), and agricultural buildings are allowed.
+You can say that the only additional uses allowed are farm owner or laborer housing, the "accessory uses" to farm housing (garages, sheds, and so forth), and agricultural buildings.

 You also could require that houses in adjacent zones be set back from the agricultural property line by a particular instance.
 This might prevent some of the suburban-rural conflict, such as the common "roosters are making noise at 4:00 in the morning" complaint.